eead-csic-compbio/scripting_linux_shell/session5.md

 15. Tar the folder *analyses* to file *analyses.tar.gz* or *analyses.tgz* (1)

 Once that you have those steps within the 'myscript.sh' file:

-* Add a command before each step, to print to standard error the progress of your script (2.1) (e.g. "Running step 1", "Running step 2", ..., "Finished.")

 * Make the script file executable (1.2, 2.5)